SIGNL: A Label-Efficient Audio Deepfake Detection System via Spectral-Temporal Graph Non-Contrastive Learning: Methodology

-We implement the multi-head operation as a \textit{feature transformation module} to enhance the expressiveness of node embeddings after graph convolution.
+We implement the multi-head operation as a \textit{feature transformation module} to enhance the expressiveness of node embeddings after graph convolution by learning different feature components in each node embedding.
 The transformation involves splitting the feature embedding of each node $h^{(\ell+1)}_i$ into $K$ heads: $head_1, head_2, \ldots, head_K$.
 Each head projects the node representation using different weights.
 The feature embeddings from all heads are updated in parallel, and their results are concatenated to form the updated feature vector:

 This multi-head operation improves the model's feature diversity.
 To address the vanishing gradient problem, we incorporate a skip connection in each layer of the GNN encoder.
 The updated feature embedding of each node, which combines the skip connection with the multi-head operation, is given by $h^{(\ell+1)}_i = \sigma(h_i^{(\ell+1)}) + h_i^{(\ell)}$, where $\sigma(\cdot)$ denotes an activation function (\emph{e.g.}, ReLU), and $h^{(\ell)}$ represents the node's previous representation before the GCN operation.